Students planning to graduate with Department Honors should please be aware of the following important deadlines:

 - Complete a research project in biochemistry.
 This requirement is normally satisfied by taking 6 (or more) credit hours of independent study (BCHM 4901).
-With the approval of the Department Honors Advisor, a student may substitute an equivalent amount of research work done through the UROP or Hughes Initiative programs, or through other individual arrangements.
+With the approval of the Department Honors Advisor, a student may substitute an equivalent amount of research work done through other programs such as UROP, or through other individual arrangements.
 Students may carry out their research with a faculty advisor from another department, so long as the work is biochemistry related.
-In exceptional circumstances, with prior approval, students may satisfy the requirements for advanced work with 3 credit hours of independent study and 3 credit hours in a formal, graduate level course.

 - During the final semester of undergraduate study, submit a written thesis and make a formal oral presentation based on this research to a committee of three faculty members.
 The thesis is typically 25- 50 pages in length and provides experience with data analysis and interpretation.
 The oral presentation provides experience in scientific speaking and answering questions posed by a discerning, but friendly, committee.
 The committee normally includes the student’s research advisor, the Departmental Honors Advisor, and the one faculty from outside the Department of Biochemistry.
 The oral presentation, which is a University requirement for the granting of Departmental Honors, is arranged in consultation with the Honors Advisor.